Skip to main content

 The service container is a powerful tool for managing class dependencies and performing dependency injection with ease.
 Most function calls are performed through the service container and support dynamic dependency injection without any need to configure it.

-use App\Shared_Object;
+use Mantle\Http\Controller;

-class Example_Controller extends \Mantle\Http\Controller {
+class Example_Service {

 }

-public function method( $id ) {
+public function __construct( Example_Service $service ) {

 }